Michael David "Sandy" MacMechan, January 20th, 2016

 At night we traveled throughout the downtown area checking people who were wandering around after curfew hours.
 This included hassling the hookers, pimps and general curfew breakers.
 In one instance we asked a young black man what he was doing and he said he was going home and we said, “Then go straight home.”
 Five minutes later we encountered him rounding a corner several streets from where we had initially met him.
 We told him to get home or he was going to be arrested.
 This time we followed him for a couple of blocks until he went into an apartment building.
 Obviously, he didn’t believe that we meant for him to go home, and what he was doing we could never figure out.
 I think he was somewhere in his twenties or something around that, whatever.

 Talking with somebody last night, I had forgotten one of the biggest events of being involved in it.
-The longest day of my working the riots occurred when I was assigned to escort approximately 50 prisoners to Jackson State Prison in Jackson, MI.
+The longest day of my working the riots occurred when I was assigned to escort approximately 50 prisoners to Jackson State Prison in Jackson, Michigan.
 A number of us were taken to Belle Isle where several hundred detainees had been arrested and being held in a makeshift enclosed camp.
 Fortunately I teamed with one of my fellow Air policemen, who was also a very good friend from our days at Hillsdale College.
 Jim Ryan was my friend’s name and his father a federal judge in Kalamazoo.
 We loaded about 50 prisoners onto a bus and ordered all windows shut and locked.
 Obviously we were afraid some might attempt to escape through a window.
-The day was hot, the trip miserably hot, about two miles short of Jack town a tire blew making a gunshot type of noise, every person jumped to their feet and we immediately restored order.
+The day was hot, the trip miserably hot, about two miles short of Jack-town a tire blew making a gunshot type of noise, every person jumped to their feet and we immediately restored order.
 We continued to travel to the prison.
 Upon entering the prison gates, we were met by the prison guards who assisted us in getting the prisoners off the bus.
 At that point Jim and I were personally met by the Prison Warden, who had heard from Jim’s dad that we were bringing in the prisoners.
 Jim and I were escorted into the prison cafeteria where we were waited on by a prisoner on good behavior.
-After cooling down we asked the young prisoner how long he had before his release and he said ‘Oh I’m just a short timer here, I just have 4 more years to go’.
-Jim and I looked at each other and said ‘Yeah, right,’ we moved quickly to the front door and the day ended.
+After cooling down we asked the young prisoner how long he had before his release and he said, "Oh I’m just a short timer here, I just have four more years to go."
+Jim and I looked at each other and said,"Yeah, right," we moved quickly to the front door and the day ended.

 WW: Thank you for sharing those stories.